Supermarkets are brilliant at making us spend, yet with a few focused techniques you can save £1,000s a year.

 Once you've found the cheapest groceries, you may be able to get paid cashback on top.
 A number of sites get paid by online stores for sending traffic then give you a cut - full information and warnings in Top Cashback Sites.

 Bogof!
 No, not you!
 BOGOF stands for ‘buy one, get one free’.
 Often there to 'exploit' our impulses, these can be a menace or an angel.

 The time to grab 'em is when the BOGOF (or three-for-two or half-price deal) is on something that won't go off that you'd buy anyway.
 Classic examples include toothpaste, bog roll and batteries.

 To locate cracking current offers, check the forum's Food and Grocery Shopping board.
 All top supermarket offers and loopholes also go in the free weekly email.

 Supermarkets use sneaky tactics to keep us in their store so we don’t take advantage of competitive markets.

-Don't think supermarket loyalty schemes, such as Tesco Clubcard and Nectar, give you something for nothing.
+Don't think loyalty schemes, such as Tesco Clubcard and Nectar, give you something for nothing.
 Loyalty points schemes are incorporated into pricing policies.
 So the golden rule is: choose where to shop on price, not because you get points, but always get points when you're spending there anyway.

 reclaim OLD Clubcard vouchers